Moreland 2 HRs, Bassitt AL-high 12th W, A’s bop Indians 17-0

 TRAINER’S ROOM

-Athletics: 2B Josh Harrison returned after not playing Wednesday because of a bruised left hand and was removed after drawing a walk in his only at-bat.
+Athletics: 2B Josh Harrison returned after not playing Wednesday because of a bruised left hand and was removed after drawing a walk in his only at-bat because of a strained right quad.
 He was hit by a pitch Tuesday.

 Indians: RHP Nick Sandlin (strained right shoulder) was placed on the 10-day injured list … LHP Alex Young, a native of suburban Westlake, was called up from Triple-A Columbus. … OF Harold Ramirez was out of the lineup with a sore right knee.